 Some itching is normal DO NOT PICK, PEEL OR SCRATCH the treated area or the color may heal unevenly, and you can run the risk scarring and infection.
 Allow the epithelial layer to flake off naturally.

-For at least one-week post-procedure or until healing is complete (whichever is longer):
+For at least 2-weeks post-procedure or until healing is complete (whichever is longer):

 Do not scrub or pick treated areas.